Gratheon/website/about/🌻 Purpose/Symbolism.md

 💡 Logo can be interpreted in many ways, same as [Naming](Naming.md).
 Some are actual technological blueprint of our products.
-Other meanings are more abstract, are tied to bees, spirituality and [Culture and values 🫀](../company/🫀%20Culture%20and%20values/Culture%20and%20values%20🫀.md)
+Other meanings are more abstract, are tied to bees, spirituality and [🫀 Culture and values](../company/🫀%20Culture%20and%20values/🫀%20Culture%20and%20values.md)

 ## Company and product meanings